shsagir/play-area-sync/docs/company-collaboration.md

 * Admins can promote App collaborators to become Admins
 * Owners can promote App collaborators to become Admins or Owners
 * Owners can promote Admins to become Owners
-* Owners can demote Admins to become App collaboratoes
+* Owners can demote Admins to become App collaborators

 Role changes have immediate effect, they do not require another confirmation by the affected Account.